 Yes, although it will fade.
-The surgeon will either make an incision across your abdomen either just above your pubic hair, or a vertical (up and down) midline incision.
-If your operation is performed laparoscopically (key hole) you will have 3 - 4 small cuts on your abdomen.
+The surgeon will make a midline (up and down) incision in your abdomen.
 The wound will be closed together using either stitches or clips.
 The area around the scar will feel numb for a while after the operation but sensation will usually return.